 Is Louis Vuitton ethical or sustainable?

 The appointment in 2018 of Virgil Abloh as Louis Vuitton’s artistic director of menswear shook up the 164-year-old French fashion house, as well as the whole fashion industry.
 The late American designer, DJ, and stylist was originally known for being Kanye West’s creative director, before making waves with his own luxury streetwear label, Off-White—worn by the likes of Jay-Z, ASAP Rocky, Beyonce, and Rihanna.

 The designer’s appointment was seen as democratising luxury fashion and bringing youth culture to an elite brand, but did the house of Louis Vuitton also address ethical and sustainable fashion concerns of the younger generations?

 In this article, we take a look at the luxury brand’s impact on people, the planet, and animals, to answer the age old question: how ethical is Louis Vuitton?

-Unsurprisingly, luxury label Louis Vuitton is simply ‘Not Good Enough’ for the planet.
-While it has set an intensity target to reduce greenhouse gas emissions generated from its own operations, it hasn’t set a supply chain target.
+Unsurprisingly, luxury label Louis Vuitton is simply “Not Good Enough” for the planet.
+While it has set an intensity target to reduce greenhouse gas emissions generated from its own operations, there is no evidence it is on track to meet said target.
 There is no evidence it minimises textile waste, and it uses few eco-friendly materials.
-It complies with its own Restricted Substances List but there is no evidence it has taken meaningful action to eliminate hazardous chemicals.
+It complies with its own Restricted Substances List and has eliminated some hazardous chemicals from its supply chain, but the brand has not set a time bound target to eliminate all hazardous chemicals.
 Like numerous other luxury fashion houses, Louis Vuitton also regularly burns unsold stock, contributing even further to the damaging fashion industry that values exclusivity over sustainability at every turn.

-Overall Rating: Not Good Enough
+Overall rating: Not Good Enough